aappddeevv/scalajs-reaction/docs/src/main/tut/docs/reactinterop.md

 You can write your own hooks by defining the dependent hooks just like in the js examples.
-Your authored hooks can be defined in a scala function as long as they are *used* in a function component as descried above:
+Your authored hooks can be defined in a scala function as long as they are *used* in a function component as described above:

 ```scala
 def myHook(key: String): Boolean = {